This post may contain affiliate links. Please read our disclosure policy.

-- Roll the dough out to approximately a 14x22-inch rectangle.
+- Roll the dough out to approximately a 14×22-inch rectangle.

-- Spread the sugar and butter mixture over the dough with an off-set spatula leaving ½ inch along one of the long sides free.
+- Spread the sugar and butter mixture over the dough with an off-set spatula leaving ½ inch along the furthest edge free.
 Sprinkle on the soaked raisins and discard any soaking liquid left.

 - With a pastry brush, brush a little water on the ½ inch of dough that was left dry and begin loosely rolling the opposite side towards the edge you just wet, ending with seam side down.